Last Updated Jan 2022

 Do I have to have prior radio experience?

 Not at all!
 Many of our longtime DJs had their first on air experience with us.
-We will train you how to use the equipment, how to put a show together and even teach you what words you can and cannot say on air.
+You will need to have a computer, an internet connection and some equipment (ie. microphone) to play and record music digitally.
+We can train you how to use some open source software, how to put a show together and even teach you what words you can and cannot say on air.
 All we ask is that you have a creative passion for music and community!

 Are DJs broadcasting in the Freeform Portland Studio?